How long does a guarantor stay on a tenancy agreement

 • Transfer of guarantor: In some cases, the guarantor may be able to transfer their guarantor responsibilities to another person, with the landlord’s consent.
 This can be done by having a written agreement signed by the guarantor, the tenant, and the new guarantor.

-See also How long to spend in singapore
+See also How long does masseter botox take to work

 Note: It is important to check the tenancy agreement and seek legal advice to understand the specific terms and conditions regarding the termination of a guarantorship.